PromaChow/furryaide/README.md

 | **Contract-to-Functional Coupling** | This occurs when a service contract is tightly coupled to a specific functionality or process within the enterprise.         | Achieved by designing task services like `RequestAdoption` Service and `ApproveAdoption` Service are intentionally designed with functional coupling to specific business processes, ensuring they fulfill targeted roles effectively.|

 ### Principle #5: Statelessness
-n the Furryaide application, we have implemented a design strategy known as Internally Deferred State Management to achieve high statelessness.
-This approach focuses on minimizing the amount of state information that is retained by services between requests, thereby promoting scalability, reliability, and ease of maintenance.
+In the Furryaide application, we have implemented a design strategy known as Internally Deferred State Management to achieve high statelessness.
+This approach focuses on minimizing the amount of state information that is retained by services between requests.
 Here, we explain the strategy from the perspective of different types of state data: session data, context data, and business data.

 ### Types of State Data:

 #### Session Data:
 - **Definition**: Session data refers to temporary data that pertains to a user's interaction with a service during a session.
 This can include user preferences, temporary authentication tokens, and other transient information.
 - **Implementation in Furryaide**:
-  - **Token-Based Authentication**: We use JWT (JSON Web Token) for authentication, which allows the user’s state (authentication details) to be encapsulated within the token itself.
+  - **Token-Based Authentication**: We use JWT (JSON Web Token) for authentication provided by the `JWTAuth` service, which allows the user’s state (authentication details) to be encapsulated within the token itself.
 This eliminates the need for the service to maintain session state between requests.
 The token contains all necessary information, such as user identity and roles, which the service can decode and use to authenticate requests without maintaining session data.

 #### Context Data:
 - **Definition**: Context data includes information about the specific context of a transaction or request, such as request parameters, user location, and temporary settings that are relevant only for the duration of the transaction.